Yimro/micropython-iot-camera/README.md

 Motion detection security camera, communicates over MQTT to a broker.
 Uses the following hardware components:

 1. AI-Thinker ESP32-CAM, programmed in C++.
 Receives commands and sends images over UART.
+1. AI-Thinker ESP32-CAM, running micropython.

-2. Raspberry Pico W. Is running Micropython, sends commands via UART to the ESP32-CAM, receives images via UART, sends images via WiFi to a MQTT broker.
-Because of limited RAM, it is necessary to cut the files into small pieces to be able to send them over the MQTT protocol.
+2. (Raspberry Pico W. Is running Micropython, sends commands via UART to the ESP32-CAM, receives images via UART, sends images via WiFi to a MQTT broker.
+Because of limited RAM, it is necessary to cut the files into small pieces to be able to send them over the MQTT protocol.)
-3. A mosquitto MQTT broker
+3. A mosquitto MQTT broker, can be mqttx or mosquitto online broker or self hosted.
+See [mosquitto.org](mosquitto.org).
 4. A subscriber, which is a python script based on the [mqtt-paho](https://pypi.org/project/paho-mqtt/) library.

 This is in progress.
 I have now managed to install micropython on a ESP32-CAM and will continue to programm this for motion detection, message & file transfer over MQTT.

 This repository contains the following directories:

 ### MQTT-Publisher-pico-micropython
 Micropython script(s) for Pico W. Requests Images depending on PIR sensor values, saves images to flash, sends images to a MQTT broker.

-### todo MQTT-Publisher-ESP32CAM-micropython todo
+### todo MQTT-Publisher-ESP32CAM-micropython-xxx todo
 I have installed this custom Micropython version on the ESP32-CAM: [https://github.com/shariltumin/esp32-cam-micropython-2022](https://github.com/shariltumin/esp32-cam-micropython-2022).
 Here will be a micropython script for the AI Thinker ESP32CAM.
+Some problems with this firmware.
+So, now, this firmware from [lemariva](https://github.com/lemariva/micropython-camera-driver) installed.

 ### Subscriber
 Contains a Python script for a subscriber, listening for MQTT-Messages and processing messages containing jpg images.
 It uses the [mqtt-paho](https://pypi.org/project/paho-mqtt/) library.